Skip to main content

 About

-Seven Doors is a single player platformer game with a mystery theme.
+Seven Doors is a single player survival platformer game with horror and mystery themes.
 It was developed by Indigo Studios and was released on February 21, 2023.
-It received neutral reviews from players.
+It received mostly positive reviews from critics and neutral reviews from players.

 Skip User Reviews